-With as much of 70% of the buyer’s journey now over before prospects are ready to speak with your sales team, your firm simply can’t afford to be absent from these early stage searches.
+With as much of 83% of the buyer’s journey now over before prospects are ready to speak with your sales team, your firm can’t afford to be absent from these early-stage searches.
 So it’s key to get found early -- so your firm can be perceived as a helpful resource and gain trusted advisor status before 70% of the buyer’s mind has already been made up.

-In this post, we’ll look at how inbound certification can bridge this gap consistently, time-efficiently, and cost-effectively.
+In this post, we’ll look at how inbound certification can consistently, time-efficiently, and cost-effectively bridge this gap.

 Attract the Right Visitors to Your Website and IT Sales Funnel

-Google has gotten way too good at differentiating between websites that provide a great user experience, as opposed to those websites that repulse visitors.
+Google has gotten way too good at differentiating between websites that provide a great user experience instead of those that repulse visitors.